georgipetrov98/georgipetrov98/README.md

 ## Hi there, my name is [Georgi][website]👋

-I'm an aspiring computer scientist that's currently looking for a relevant position that would develop my skillset even further.
+I'm an aspiring computer scientist currently working as a juniour developer.

 </div>